Paul-Jarschke/AngStHasen/README.md

 ### Power of Attorney Statement

-I, the signee, am working on the project ''AngStHasenFlights'' under the supervision of Prof. Dr. Bela Gipp.
+I, the signee, am working on the project 'AngStHasenFlights' under the supervision of Prof. Dr. Bela Gipp.
 The specified project involves the creation of software and documentation that shall be placed under an open source license.

 I hereby grant Prof. Dr. Bela Gipp full authorization to perform any legal acts necessary, including making declarations